Pīpipi: Distribution and habitat

-South of Cook Strait, New Zealand Widely distributed but patchy in forests of the South Island, with some isolated populations persisting in places such as Banks Peninsula, Mount Peel, Hunters Hill and locations throughout Otago.
+South of Cook Strait, New Zealand They are distributed widely, but patchily, in forests of the South Island, with some isolated populations persisting in places such as Banks Peninsula, Mount Peel, Hunters Hill and locations throughout Otago.
 Common on some off shore islands in Fiordland (Secretary, Resolution and Chalky) and Marlborough Sounds (D'Urville, Arapawa and Maud).
 Widely common on Stewart Island and its surrounding islands (Ulva and North-East Muttonbird).
 Brown creepers are particularly abundant on Codfish Island.

 Brown creepers inhabit a diverse range of habitats.
 These include native beech and podocarp forest, exotic plantations as well as willow, gorse and broom, regenerating forest, mānuka or kānuka scrub forests, the river flats of the east and the higher altitude mountain/silver beech and red/silver beech forests in the mountains.
 They will happily live in areas from the sea to the treeline.
 Their preferred area of the South Island is to the west and north of the Southern Alps as well as Fiordland.
 The dry scrub forests of Marlborough and Canterbury are also common habitat for brown creepers.
 Brown creepers that breed at high altitude will come down to the lowlands and form flocks in the winter.
 Other than that they are non-migratory.

-When it comes creating nests for raising young, brown creepers prefer dense vegetation up in the canopy of the forest.
+For nesting, brown creepers prefer dense vegetation in the forest canopy.

-They drastically declined when Europeans arrived in New Zealand and it is thought that this was caused by the destruction of lowland forest.
-One would assume that if there were significant enough patches of lowland forest remaining in New Zealand then they would also be found there.
+Their numbers have declined since Europeans arrived in New Zealand due to destruction of lowland forest and the arrival of mammalian predators.